Winnipegosis: Commerce

-Education, religion & entertainment
+Education, religion, and entertainment

-The school district formed in 1899.
-The following year, year a 120-pupil-capacity school was erected.
+The school district formed in 1899, and a 120-pupil-capacity school was erected the following year.
 W.J.
 Coleman was teacher to the 73 students.
 Staff increased to two in 1906, three in 1913, and four in 1914.
 The two-storey brick building, which opened that year, remained in use until 1960.
 When fire destroyed the former building in 1919, a church provided temporary accommodation, until a new two-classroom building opened in the early 1920s.

+The open-air skating rink established in 1935 was replaced 20 years later.
+Hockey players and the curling club used several rinks, at various locations, from 1903 onward.

 In 1955, a new four-classroom building opened for the collegiate (senior school).
 Secondary education came under the control of Duck Mountain School Division #34 in 1958, and the elementary followed in 1967.
 In 1960, the elementary school was rebuilt on 14 acres west of the village, and the collegiate was rebuilt on the original campus.
 Additional classroom space and gyms augmented both campuses in the 1970s.